-One conclusion we can draw from Fig. 5 is that the NGMS and all the components are 398 not constant values on all the time scales, but they vary along the convective life-cycle.
-But 399 we can find that as the time scale gets longer the vertical NGMS Γ_v converges to a constant 400 value around 0.2, which is the slope of the major axis of the elliptic shape.
-On the MJO 401 time scale, the elliptic shape of the vertical MSE advection becomes very close to a linear 402 shape (i.e., constant Γ_v) with the minor axis collapsed.
-This more-constant Γ_v is related to 403 the fact that the column-integrated vertical MSE advection becomes closer to 180 degree 404 out of phase (negatively in phase) with the precipitation as the time scale gets longer.
-This 405 indicates that on longer time scales, the column-integrated vertical MSE advection is more 406 linearly correlated to the precipitation.
-This result might support one of the popular usages 407 of Γ_v in a MJO toy-model in which Γ_v is assumed be a time-independent quantity (e.g., 408 Sugiyama 2009; Sobel and Maloney 2012).
-409
+MSE advection becomes very close to a linear shape (i.e., constant Γ_v) with the minor axis collapsed.
+This more-constant Γ_v is related to the fact that the columnintegrated vertical MSE advection becomes closer to 180° out of phase (negatively in phase) with the precipitation as the time scale gets longer.
+This indicates that on longer time scales, the column-integrated vertical MSE advection is more linearly correlated to the precipitation.
+This result might support one of the popular usages of Γ_v in a MJO toy model in which Γ_v is assumed be a time-independent quantity (e.g., Sugiyama 2009; Sobel and Maloney 2012).

-Compared with the vertical advection, the horizontal advection doesn't have a consistent 410 pattern among the different time scales.
-On ~ 2 day scale, the major axis of the ellipse 411 of the horizontal advection has a positive slope while on ~ 5 day scale the slope is almost 412 zero.
-In contrast, on ~ 10 day scales, it has a negative slope.
-On the MJO scale, its slope 413 is slightly positive, but the values of Γ_h vary significantly during the convective life-cycle.
-414 As a result, the NGMS Γ (combination of Γ_h and Γ_v) also varies significantly during the 415 convective life-cycles on all the time scales.
-It should also be noted that the elliptic patterns 416 of Γ are more similar to those of Γ_v than those of Γ_h on all the time scales except for the 417 MJO time scale.
-418
+Compared with the vertical advection, the horizontal advection does not have a consistent pattern among the different time scales.
+On the \sim 2-day scale, the major axis of the ellipse of the horizontal advection has a positive slope while on the \sim 5-day scale the slope is almost zero.
+In contrast, on the \sim 10-day scales, it has a negative slope.
+On the MJO scale, its slope is slightly positive, but the values of Γ_h vary significantly during the convective life cycle.
+As a result, Γ (combination of Γ_h and Γ_v) also varies significantly during the convective life cycles on all the time scales.
+It should also be noted that the elliptic patterns of Γ are more similar to those of Γ_v than those of Γ_h on all the time scales except for the MJO time scale.

-419 5.
-Discussion
+5. Discussion

-420 a.
+a.
 Omega profiles and Γ_v

 Most of the variations in $\langle \omega \partial h / \partial p \rangle$ are explained by the variations of the omega profiles (94% of the total variance in the TOGA COARE data), and the variations of the MSE profiles play a small role.
 We can use the assumption that omega profiles can be approximated by two dominant modal structures to reason about the importance of each mode for the column MSE budget.
 We assume where Ω_1 and Ω_2 are often called first and second baroclinic modes, respectively, and o_1 and o_2 represent the time-dependent amplitudes of those modes.
-These could be any two modes which do a good job of describing the variability in vertical motion profiles, like those that come from a principle component analysis of vertical motion profiles.
+These could be any two modes that do a good job of describing the variability in vertical motion profiles, like those that come from a principle component analysis of vertical motion profiles.
 In the TOGA COARE data, the first mode of a principle component analysis (PCA) explains 71% of the variance, and the second mode explains 21% of the total variances of the omega profiles.